Spanish verb conjugations are like puzzles.

 Looking for more digital conjugation practice?
-Check out:
+Check these out:

 - The SpanishDict conjugation tool: You can type in any verb you need to look up or test yourself on.
-You can enter the infinitive or a conjugated form in the search bar and you’ll get comprehensive conjugation charts.
+Enter the infinitive or a conjugated form in the search bar and you’ll get comprehensive conjugation charts.

 Each video comes with interactive captions providing definitions for all words used in the video.
 You’ll get to see how verbs are formed in the context of authentic Spanish speech or dialogue.
 Plus, after watching a video, you’ll get learning tools like exercises and flashcards to make sure you retain what you’ve learned.